pbradleylab/phylogenize/README.md

 (Note that you need to tell R to look in a specific subdirectory of this repository -- i.e., `package/phylogenize` -- and not the root.)

-***Important note***: If you are using R >= 3.6.0, you will need to install the latest development versions of `phytools` and `treeio`, which have an important bug fix:
+***Important note***: If you are using R >= 3.6.0, you will need to install the latest development versions of `phytools` and `treeio`, which have an important [bug fix](https://github.com/liamrevell/phytools/issues/47) (thanks to Liam Revell and Guangchuang Yu for fixing this so quickly):

 ```
 devtools::install_github("liamrevell/phytools")
 devtools::install_github("GuangchuangYu/treeio")
 ```

-You will also need a copy of the BURST binaries from [github.com/knights-lab/BURST].
-By default *phylogenize* expects these binaries to be in `/usr/local/bin` but you can override this (see below).
+You will also need a copy of the BURST binaries from [their Github](github.com/knights-lab/BURST).
+BURST is a high-speed pairwise aligner that *phylogenize* uses to map 16S amplicon sequence variants back to a database of genomes.
+By default *phylogenize* expects these binaries to be in `/usr/local/bin`, but you can override this (see below).

 Finally, you will need to download and install the data files that *phylogenize* needs to run.
 That has been automated so that all you should need to do is run the following function:

 `phylogenize::install.data.figshare()`

-You may use this package by itself, using the web interface, or using the QIIME2 interface (see: [https://bitbucket.org/pbradz/q2-phylogenize]).
+You may use this package by itself, using the web interface, or using the [QIIME2 interface](https://bitbucket.org/pbradz/q2-phylogenize).

 ### Running *phylogenize* locally in R